iScsc/iscsc.fr/README.md

 │   ├── public              *automatically generated files and images that are publically available for the user* │   ├── Dockerfile          *Dockerfile to build the frontend container* │   └── src                 *source code of the website* │       ├── components/         *source code of main components of the website* │       ├── context/            *defines the context function to keep track data with useReducer* │       ├── hooks/              *defines the hooks that trigger the context functions* │       ├── pages/              *source code of the pages of the website* │       ├── App.js              *defines the routes of the application* │       ├── index.js            *main js application of the website* │       └── index.css           *css styling file of the website* │
 ├── nginx               *reverse proxy server for the production mode* │   ├── Dockerfile          *Dockerfile to build the nginx container* │   ├── run_nginx.sh        *script to generate the nginx conf from the template* │   └── nginx.conf.template *template for the nginx conf, needs to be filled with env variables* │
-├── docker-compose.yml      *docker compose config file to deploy the website in production mode* └── README.md               *this file*
+├── bump.sh             *script used to bump version of frontend, backend and whole website* ├── docker-compose.yml  *docker compose config file to deploy the website in production mode* ├── package.json        *contains the current version and informations about the website* └── README.md           *this file*
 ```

 ## Bugs and recommendations